 The waterfall creates a rainforest that is the perfect environment for rare species, such as the ivory palm.
 In drought, the vegetation suffers as it depends on the constant spray from the waterfall.
 The surrounding areas are primarily mopane woodland, miombo woodland, Rhodesian teak woodland, and scrubland savanna.
 The river pours through various gorges, of which the first is the one the river falls into at Victoria Falls.
 Five others are named simply second, third, fourth, fifth, and lastly, the Songwe Gorge.
 Each gorge represents a site where the falls previously fell as they do now at the first gorge.

 At Mosi-Oa-Tunya National Park, visitors will come to understand why "The Smoke that Thunders," Victoria Falls, is so impressive.
 The Falls are one of the Seven Natural Wonders of the Modern World and are truly spectacular to behold.
-The earth reverberates with the sheer power they cascade through the passageways down the cliffs, and a light mist fills the air around you.
+The earth reverberates with the sheer power they cascade through the passageways down the cliffs, and a light mist fills the surrounding air.
 Sometimes, when the light is just right, you can see a circular rainbow amidst these swirling veils.
 It is impossible to articulate - a mesmerizing experience.

 The spray of Victoria Falls can be seen from up to 60 km away.
 The abundance of water gives life to such a diverse range of animals that the wildlife corridor of the park will keep you enthralled as soon as you lift your eyes from the Falls.
 Open vehicle game drives with experienced rangers occur in the mornings and late afternoons.
-Armed rangers accompany walkings safaris.
+Armed rangers accompany walking safaris.
 Birders will be incredibly impressed with the variety of species.